builab/DomainFit/README.md

 > Input: A list of UniprotIDs (1 per line) in text format (.txt or .csv)
 > Output: A download directory containing pdbs downloading from alphafold.ebi.ac.uk
+> Note: The list_proteins.csv must be free of special characters otherwise the program will complain about Unicode utf-8 error.
+The best way to prepare the file is to copy from a list to a text editor such as gedit.

 	getAlphaFoldPDBs.py --ilist list_proteins.csv --odir pdb_files